Google Workspace SaaS Backup Solutions Overview

-Effective Software-as-a-Service backups are critical to protecting business-critical data migrated to cloud SaaS environments like Google Workspace.
+Effective Software-as-a-Service backups are critical to protecting business-critical data migrated to cloud SaaS environments like Google Workspace Backup and Recovery solutions.
 Data is subject to accidental or intentional deletion and other disaster scenarios such as a ransomware attack without adequate backups.
 But, when it comes to backing up Google Workspace environments, what features are needed?
 Why is relying on built-in “data protection” features in Google Workspace not enough?
 What is the most effective Google Workspace SaaS backup?

 Google Workspace SaaS Backup is your responsibility

 Google and other major cloud service providers operate under what is known as a shared responsibility model.
 It means that while Google is responsible for certain aspects of protecting your data, such as physical data center security, up-time and accessibility of your data, and others, you are responsible for protecting your data from loss as well.

 In the Google Workspace Data Protection Guide, note the responsibility mentioned for the customer when it comes to backing up and protecting your data:

 - The customer should have a policy that addresses the requirements for backup, recovery, and restoration of PII (which can be part of an overall information backup policy) and any further requirements (e.g., contractual and/or legal requirements) for the erasure of PII contained in the information held for backup requirements.

 In the Google best practices to protect your organization against ransomware threats, Google notes the responsibility of customers regarding backups:

 - Build a cyber resilience program and backup strategy to prepare for how you can restore core systems or assets affected by a security (in this case, ransomware) incident.
 This is a critical function for supporting recovery timelines and lessening the impact of a cyber event so you can get back to operating your business.

 - Immediately after a ransomware attack, a safe point-in-time backup image known not to be infected must be identified.